 Revd Dr Ian Hamilton (BA, University of Strathclyde, Glasgow; BD, University of Edinburgh; MPhil, University of Edinburgh, 1980; DD: GPTS) serves on the governing board of Greenville Presbyterian Theological Seminary and the Banner of Truth Trust.
+He is also the Editor of the Banner of Truth magazine.
 He has previously lectured at London Seminary and continues to lecture occasionally at Edinburgh Theological Seminary.

 - The Gospel Shaped Life

 - The Erosion of Calvinist Orthodoxy